PioBeat/offbeatSlider/README.md

 ## Basic Usage

 ### HTML
-To transform a div into a slideshow add the class ``ofp-slider`` to a div and append some images as direct childs.
+To transform a div into a slide show add the class ``ofp-slider`` to a div and append some images as direct child.
 For each image add the class ``ofp-slides``.
 ```html
 <div class="ofp-slider" data-slider-index="1">